phunc20/linux/fedora/gnome/xmodmap/README.md

 ## Under Fedora33's default gnome
 `xmodmap ~/.Xmodmap` could remap keys but like every 5 or so minutes, the remapped keys **get wipped out**, returning back to the default mapping.

 At first, I guess there is a service related to gnome running in the background which caused this, but I wasn't sure.
-Then I had time to investigate, and here seems to be one wordaround I found out:
+Then I had time to investigate, and here seems to be one workaround I found out:
 - I ran `systemctl status` to inspect and find out a suspect
   ```bash
   ├─org.gnome.SettingsDaemon.Keyboard.service